 You can also dig deeper and contact the local club in your region.
-Almost all of them have web sites with plenty of information about their programs and breeders.
+Almost all of them have websites with plenty of information about their programs and breeders.
 You can get a full list of those local clubs at BMDCA, too.
-That list is at:

 Plug in your breed and area, and the free service will show you a list of breeders who currently have puppies available in your region.